If you are a “pet person” like I am, reading a statement like “pets help people heal” is probably pretty much a no-brainer for you.

 Of course they do.
 Yup.
 Duh.
 Next.

 Right now, as I type these words, my almost 21-year-old cockatiel, Pearl, is occupying the other half (more commonly referred to as “his half”) of our writing table.
-While I work to earn rent money to keep a roof over his feathery head, he is happily chewing through a fresh bag of organic granola, foraging out bits and pieces he likes and flinging what he doesn’t eat all over the table…and chairs….and rugs…and floor.
+While I earn rent money to keep a roof over his feathery head, he is happily chewing through a fresh bag of organic granola, foraging out bits and pieces he likes and flinging what he doesn’t eat all over the table…and chairs….and rugs…and floor.
 (Want to see him in action?
 Now you can!)

 I find this incredibly healing on all levels, but today it is on a physical level where I notice the benefits the most.